If you've always wanted to learn how to sign, here's your chance! Learn the fingerspelling alphabet plus some basic ASL signs.

 Most of us have at one time or another observed the darting hand motions and accompanying facial gestures that serve as speech for the people of the silent world.
 And that's not surprising, because in the United States alone there are more than 435,000 individuals whose consciousness is never penetrated by sound, and others are joining them each year.
 Furthermore, as noise pollution increases, that number may grow more rapidly.
 These folks exchange news, tell jokes, and express their emotions in a form of speech that's alien to the rest of us, unless we learn sign language.

 But if you don't have a hearing-impaired loved one, and if no doctor has frightened you with warnings of a progressive hearing loss, you may well question why you should bother to learn a different mode of speaking.
 (After all, didn't you suffer enough trying to make decent grades in French?)
-Sure, some 16 million people in the U.S. are at least partially deaf—and, yes, it is a pity that the hearing-impaired segment of our population is cut off from full participation in our society because
+Sure, some 16 million people in the U.S. are at least partially deaf—and, yes, it is a pity that the hearing-impaired segment of our population is cut off from full participation in our society because so few people can communicate with them—but learning another language is a lot of trouble.

 Ah, but suppose I told you that American Sign Language (ASL, or Ameslan) could bring you profit, a sense of pride, fuller sensual expression, and amusement, besides!
 Wouldn't that information make the effort seem a bit more worthwhile?